 With the correct execution of this Anjali mudra, your mind will become peaceful; you will be able to deal more successfully with insomnia, anxiety, and depression.
 This gesture will help your mind tune in to the positive and correct the thinking process.

-Namaste also acts as a form of greeting that does not involve physical contact and intrusion into the energy space of another person, which is a sign of respect.
+Namaste also acts as a form of common greeting that does not involve physical contact and intrusion into the energy space of another person, which is a sign of respect.
 With this gesture, we express benevolent disinterestedness and appreciation for another person.

 Namaste means complete modesty and dedication to the Almighty.
 Namaste helps to feel inner peace and achieve balance as it is believed that all energy flowing through the body is concentrated in the palms, solar plexus, and feet.
 Namaste is the recognition of other human beings as part of divinity.
 Who would have thought such a simple gesture had wide meaning and versatility?